-- □ What is your email address?
-How do you log in to access your email? - Do you have a teacher web page?
-If so, what are the expectations for maintaining it? - □ What kind of hardware is available to students (Computer labs?
+The school's main phone number: The school's mailing address: The school's fax number: Learn the procedure for clocking in/signing in (if applicable) Find your mailbox Supplies ☐ How do you order supplies? ☐ What is your budget? ☐ Does your school allow you to spend your own money on supplies and get reimbursed (most don't, but some have a small budget for this purpose). ☐ What supplies, if any, are available to teachers for free?
+Where are these kept?
+Copies ☐ Where do you go to make copies? ☐ Do you need any kind of code or password to use the copier? ☐ Do teachers have a copy limit/ration for the year? $\square$ Who do you go to if there is a paper jam or other problem with the copier?
+Technology ☐ What is your email address?
+How do you log in to access your email? $\square$ Do you have a teacher web page?
+If so, what are the expectations for maintaining it? ☐ What kind of hardware is available to students (Computer labs?
 Tablets?
 Laptop cart?) and what is the procedure for accessing it?
 Is there a sign-up sheet?
-Do you need to check things out?
-Is there a time limit for how long you can use things? - □ What software does the school currently use or have access to?
-Is there anything you are expected to use? - □ What websites are restricted or blocked from school computers? (e.g., YouTube is blocked in many districts, which could seriously restrict what videos you are able to use in your lessons) - □ Who do you go to if you are having a technology-related problem? - □ Being absent - Who do you call if you're going to be out sick?(Also: Ask a teacher you trust about how your administrators feel about "planned" sick daysalso known as "mental health" days.
-In some schools, you i can be up-front about these.
-In others, you need to just pretend to be sick.)
+Do you need to check thing out?
+Is there a time limit for how long you can use things? ☐ What software does the school currently use or have access to?
+Is there anything you are expected to use? ☐ What websites are restricted or blocked from school computers? (e.g., YouTube is blocked in many districts, which could seriously restrict what videos you are able to use in your lessons ☐ Who do you go to if you are having a technology-related problem?
+Being absent ☐ Who do you call if you're going to be out sick?
+(Also: Ask a teacher you trust about how your administrators feel about "planned" sick

+daysalso known as "mental health" days.
+In some schools, y these.
+In others, you need to just pretend to be sick.) you can be up-front about

-U What at is the procedure for getting a a sub? -------- ----------- ----------- ----- ----------- --------
+What is the procedure for getting a sub?

-- □ Is a doctor's note required for absences? - □ How much leave time do you have?
+Is a doctor's note required for absences?

+How much leave time do you have?

-Faculty and Staff
+Facul ty and Staff

-- □ Borrow a copy of last year's yearbook.
-This will be an indispensable tool for quickly learning the names of the other adults in the building.
-Obviously there has been some turnover, but the yearbook will contain the names and pictures of most current faculty and staff.
-It will also help you learn students' names if they attended your school last year. - □ Write down the names and contact information for the following people:
+r ) nam /ear row a copy of last year's yearbook.
+This will be an indispensab nes of the other adults in the building.
+Obviously there has be book will contain the names and pictures of most current fac learn students' names if they attended your school last year. en some turnover, but the

+Writ e down the names and contact information for the following people:

+[ The main office staff:

-The custodian(s):
+] T he custodian(s):

+、 ,

-□ The guidance staff:
+] T he guidance staff:

-□ The library/media center staff:
+] T he library/media center staff:

-□ The technology coordinator:
+J T he technology coordinator: